xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 will be used to dynamically instantiate a SR Policy to the remote VPN endpoint.

 ### On Demand Next-Hop (ODN) configuration – IOS-XR
+The following is an example of the elements needed in addition to the base SR configuration.
+An on-demand policy must be created matching the a color to set the attributes of the SR-TE Policy.
+ODN does not require PCEP, but for inter-domain path computation is required.

 <div class="highlighter-rouge">
 <pre class="highlight">